Paul Fusco: ALF

-Fusco kept ALF in the public eye as much as possible after Project ALF.
-Between 1996 and 2001, ALF made many television guest appearances including The Cindy Margolis Show, Talk Soup, and Love Boat: The Next Wave.
+Between 1996 and 2001, ALF made television guest appearances including The Cindy Margolis Show, Talk Soup, and Love Boat: The Next Wave.
 Fusco continued the trend by featuring ALF on NBC's 75th Anniversary Show and the 2003 TV Land Awards.
 During 2003–04, he revived his guest spot on Hollywood Squares, and also became the "spokesalien" for phone company 10-10-220.
 ALF merchandise also returned with posters, figures and T-shirts.
 The American-Canadian DVD release of the original sitcom was the recipient of much critical and fan backlash due to distributor Lionsgate Home Entertainment's insistence on utilizing syndicated/edited versions instead of remastering the original uncut NBC-TV broadcast versions, resulting in poor sales.
-The German DVD release included complete episodes for all but three of the 99 entries.

 The ALF renaissance led to ALF's Hit Talk Show in 2004, created and produced by Fusco for TV Land.
-The show was a mix of celebrity chat and skits filmed in front of a live audience from Hollywood's Sunset Boulevard and lasted only eight episodes.
+The show was a mix of celebrity chat and skits filmed in front of a live audience from Hollywood's Sunset Boulevard and lasted eight episodes.
 In November 2007, ALF appeared as "TV Icon of the Week" on The O'Reilly Factor.
 In 2016, ALF made appearances on two different television series, Mr. Robot and Young Sheldon, one episode of each.

 In August 2012, Fusco confirmed that Sony Pictures Animation had acquired the rights to ALF and would develop the property into a CGI-live action hybrid feature.
 The Smurfs producer Jordan Kerner would also produce the film, along with Tom Patchett and Fusco.
-As of April 2024, there have been no updates on the production of this film.